matematiflo/LeanPackage/README.md

 ## Adding Mathlib

-If you want to add Mathlib to the present project, follow the instructions below.
+If you want to add Mathlib to the present package, follow the instructions below.

 ### Mathlib test file